Enhancement of non-Stabilizerness within Indefinite Causal Order: Generating non-stabilizerness via Q-SWITCH

-\emph{Generate magic states with CSPO and Q-SWITCH.---} According to the definition of CSPO, a stabilizer state cannot be transformed into a magic state by traversing a CSPO channel $\cN$, irrespective of the number of times it is applied.
-However, this dynamic changes when the Q-SWITCH is employed.
-If a stabilizer state undergoes a superposition of traversing two copies of this channel in varying orders - essentially passing through Q-SWITCH placement of $\cN$, namely $\QS(\cN, \cN)$ in Fig.~\ref{fig:qswitch} — the resulting output state has the potential to become a magic state.
+According to the definition of CSPO, a stabilizer state cannot be transformed into a magic state by traversing a CSPO channel $\cN$, irrespective of the number of times it is applied.
+Taking into account the possibility of resource generation of quantum switch~\cite{ebler2018enhanced}, it is intriguing to ask if the aforementioned dynamic will be changed.
+Specifically, a natural question is when a stabilizer state undergoes a superposition of traversing two copies of this channel in varying orders, essentially passing through Q-SWITCH placement of $\cN$ in Fig.~\ref{fig:qswitch}, if the output state will become a magic state?

-\begin{theorem} There exists a quantum channel $\cN \in \CSPO$ for which $\QS(\cN, \cN)$ is capable of transforming certain stabilizer states into magic states. \end{theorem}
+Resource-generating capacity is fundamental and operational in various resource theories~\cite{Leifer_2003, bennett2003capacities,Stahlke_2014,Saxena2022}.
+To address this question and investigate the non-stabilizerness of Q-SWITCH, we propose `magic resource capacity' for $m$-slot general quantum processes to quantify its non-stabilizerness, with the detailed definition given as follows. \begin{definition}[Magic resource capacity of quantum process] Given an $m$-slot quantum process $\Theta$ with input channels $\cN_1, \cN_2,...,\cN_m$, the processed channel is written as $\cP_{\cI'P\rightarrow\cO'F}=\Theta(\cN_1, \cN_2,...,\cN_m)$ where each quantum channel $\cN_i$ is from system $I_iI'_i$ to $O_iO'_i$, $\cI'$ is the composite of all $I'_i$ and $\cO'$ is the composite of all $O'_i$.
+The magic resource capacity of $\Theta$ is defined as

+\end{definition} The logarithms are taken in the base two throughout this paper.
+This quantity characterizes the maximum magic resource an $m$-slot quantum process could generate by inserting CSPO channels and inputting a stabilizer state into the processed channel.
+It encompasses all quantum combs with definite causal orders as well as more general processes with indefinite causal orders, e.g., Q-SWTICH.
+An example of the two-slot quantum process is shown in Fig.~\ref{fig:n_slot_process}, where its magic resource capacity is given by optimizing over all possible CSPO channels $\cN_1$, $\cN_2$, and stabilizer state $\psi_{A\cI' P}$.

+Another interesting quantity to consider is when all inserted channels are identical.
+In this case, we refer to it as the `magic resource capacity with identical inputs' of an $m$-slot quantum process, which we denoted as $\widetilde{\cC}_{\rm ide}(\Theta)$.
+This measure is particularly special for indefinite causal networks, as the superposition of states passing through identical channels in different orders demonstrates unique quantum phenomena in tasks such as communication~\cite{ebler2018enhanced}.
+In contrast, in definite causal networks, rearranging the order of identical channels does not impact the outcome.
+For the Q-SWITCH, we do analyses on both of these quantities.